waelkarman/sensors-app/README.md

 <img src="doc/screen.png" width="450" height="350">

-The sensors-app is not a stanalone app.
+The sensors-app is not a standalone app.
 It requires the sensors services to work.<br>
 The following diagram shows the summary of the communication layout implemented into the sensors-app.

 <img src="https://github.com/waelkarman/bunch-linux-manifests/blob/main/docs/miscellaneous/sensorappipc.png" width="400" height="300">